gregjames1/Network-Security-Groups/README.md

 <img width="792" alt="Screenshot 2023-08-06 at 6 32 03 PM" src="https://github.com/gregjames1/Network-Security-Groups/assets/129281605/63168035-e10f-4622-ab14-370cd0e6338e">
 </p>
 <p>
 Login to your Azure account and create resources - you will need to create a Resource Group near your location (for example: US West 3).
-Create two Virtual Machines and select the Resouce Group that was created earlier for each of these to ensure they share the same permissions, policies, and network.
+Create two Virtual Machines (VM-1: Windows 10; VM-2: Ubuntu Server) and select the Resouce Group that was created earlier for each of these to ensure they share the same permissions, policies, and network.
 Allow the first VM to create a new Vnet and Subnet.
-While creating the second VM, select the previously created resource group and Vnet.
+While creating the second VM, select the previously created Resource Group and Vnet.
 </p>
 <br />